No ALLCAPS, no asscaps, no bold, and no italics unless it's the title of a work. We are not yelling the DMoSs out loud.

 Great Pikmin Fan: Want to see an Idiot Ball?
 Try the episode "Too Smart for His Own Ed".
 Rolf, Ed, Edd and Plank are in a spelling bee, and after Plank and Rolf are eliminated, Edd loses by being off by one letter, which he corrects after.
 Then Ed (surprise, the same guy who won the betting episode ["All Eds are Off!"] and the race against the Eds for a jawbreaker [The end of "Ed or Tails"]) wins, and... everyonenote Well, except for possibly Jonny who was too busy trying to get revenge on Nazz for "insulting" Plank; Plank himself; and the Kanker sisters, who weren't even in this episode, save for a brief appearance by May thinks he's smart and Edd is an idiot (even Ed's own sister Sarah, who's lived with him for her entire life, forces him to solve an algebra problem (that's not even her's — it's Jimmy's) and gets mad along with the other kids when she finds out that, yes, Ed is stupid).
 Seriously, they think the same guy who destroyed Jonny's house by accident (long story), is smarter than the guy who could have been the one who built...
 99.9% of Eddy's scams, and had a Running Gag of talking in such a complicated manner than nobody understands him.
 Just because Edd was off by one letter, and that was caused by stage fright.
 Although the episode did contain an upside: Edd doesn't share the blame that Eddy got after the other kids realized the whole "genius Ed" thing was a scam, for once.

-Tropers/Regulas314: I agree wholeheartedly, Nazz was condescending at best and a complete bitch at worse.
+Regulas 314: I agree wholeheartedly, Nazz was condescending at best and a complete bitch at worst.
 It isn't Eddy's fault the house got destroyed, you can thank Ed and the giant chicken head of ice.
-This episode ealso retcons the fatc that eddy has been shown to be able to take care of himself, unless this was a massive joke about how small he is that he's basically a baby, attitude and all, then that just makes it worse!
-Eddy's parents are no better than Timmy Turner's, what kind of parents leave their 12 year old child home alone without letting him know they sent a babysitter to look after him for a bit?
+This episode also retcons the fact that Eddy has been shown to be able to take care of himself.
+Unless this was a massive joke about how small he is that he's basically a baby, attitude and all, then that just makes it worse!
+Eddy's parents are no better than Timmy Turner's; what kind of parents leave their 12 year old child home alone without letting him know they sent a babysitter to look after him for a bit?
 Double D's may be inattentive, but at least they leave sticky note instructions.
 As you pointed out, Eddy did NOTHING wrong in this episode to deserve the torment, the humiliation, or the heartbreak.

 Psi Basilisk: Rolf did not know of Jimmy's plan; he basically says near the end that he just thought that Jimmy was giving him free candy for some reason.
 Not that this makes the episode any better.
 In fact, Using Rolf as an unknowing patsy actually makes Jimmy's actions in this horrendous episode even worse.